The Addams Family: TV adaptations and rise to popularity (1964–1977)

-The sudden cancellation in 1966 brought issues for Addams, as he faced a drop in income with the show no longer in development.
+The show’s cancellation in 1966 brought issues for Addams, as he faced a drop in income with the show no longer in production.
 His second wife Barbara Barb was a practicing lawyer who had engaged in "diabolical legal scheming" during their marriage, and had convinced Addams to sign over the rights to future television and film adaptations, as well as rights to some of his other cartoons.
 Following their divorce she remained in possession of these rights until 1991, when she sold them to allow development of the Sonnenfeld films.
 Addams could also no longer publish his comics in The New Yorker as Shawn's ban remained in effect even after the television series concluded.
 Addams became bitter towards the magazine "for disowning his family".
 The franchise remained in the popular consciousness even after the series concluded, with the "Lurch" dance move remaining popular through the 1960s.
 The television series was often re-run through television syndication for years afterward, particularly in Australia.

 Hanna-Barbera parodied the show in November 1964 by introducing a family named "The Gruesomes" to The Flintstones, and the Gruesomes appeared occasionally in Flintstones media into the early 1970s.
 The studio later animated a 1972 Addams Family crossover with Scooby-Doo, which led to a 1973 animated series.
 The animated incarnation featured a new cast except for Felix Silla, who returned as Cousin Itt.
 The show had good ratings and spawned a line of children's merchandise, but only aired 16 episodes.
 A pilot was also produced that year for a new live action series entitled The Addams Family Funhouse, using a different cast.
 The pilot was aired in 1973 but never picked up for a full series.

 A 1977 special, Halloween with the New Addams Family, reunited most of the original cast from the 1964 series, with Blossom Rock absent due to her health.
 The made-for-TV movie faced issues during production and was poorly received.
 It was shot using a house set that had been constructed for the horror film Ben, which didn't resemble the original Addams mansion and caused technical issues with lighting.
 The film was widely criticised for the script, direction, and the performances of some of the actors.
 Jackie Coogan in particular was recovering from a mild stroke during filming.